TeamSparkAI/toolvault/docs/policies.md

   - filterSchema: requires a regex, allows an option validator from a list (containing only Luhn for now) and an optional keywords string value
 - Migration - we could migtrate all existing filters to instances of this Text Filter policyFilter fairly directly

-Things like text filter (with no config) might be single instance installed globally and not removable Others might be multi-instance (for example, you could have two secret filters configured against two different secret stores)
+Things like text filter (with no config, as evidenced by no configSchema) might be single instance installed globally and not removable
+Others might be multi-instance (for example, you could have two secret filters configured against two different secret stores)
 - In this case, we need to be able to distinguish the instances (maybe we have a user provided "name" and a model provided "type", "instance", or "id"?)